Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 #subsubsubsection("GNOME Implementation")
 In GNOME, it is possible to change keyboard layouts with gsettings or dconf.
 There are other tools like gconf, but they are replaced by dconf.

-Gsettings is a high-level configuration system intended to be used in the command line as front end to dconf. dconf serves as a low-level configuration system for gsettings that stores key-based configuration details in a single compact binary format database.
+GSettings is a high-level API for application settings and serves as a front end to dconf.
+The command line tool gsettings (not to be confused with GSettings) can be used to access the GSettings API @gsettings. dconf serves as a low-level configuration system for gsettings that stores key-based configuration details in a single compact binary format database
+@dconf.

 Because gsettings is a layer for dconf, the keyboard plugin directly uses dconf for setting the keyboard layouts.
-// todo why did we use dconf
+Combined with the dconf crate, which provides Rust bindings to dconf, the plugin can easily set the keyboard layouts @dconf_rs.

 #subsubsubsection("KDE Implementation")
 KDE stores its keyboard configurations in a file called kxkbrc.
 This